ERNI Movement emotions are not illnesses

 To influence the development of services

-These things can and do result in great suffering, but they are not illnesses.
-This medicalisation of distress is largely responsible for the unacceptably ineffective mental health services we currently have.’
-It makes a case ‘for a move away from the concepts of treatment and cure to those involving helping people understand the impact of psychological injury and the role of many different types of adversity.’
+(d) we believe in the need for a move away from the concepts of treatment and cure to those involving helping people understand the impact of psychological injury and the role of many different types of adversity.